dcr007/project-pinnacle/design_docs/design-document.md

 | 11/05/2022 | V0.12 | Dowlathram, Chanduram <chanduram.dowlathram@sap.com>| 1.
 Included Functional Requirements on  Data Ingestion Service |

 ## Overview
-This initiative is to build a Observability platform that will focus on error detection and identification for the currently identified areas of performance degradation .
-This will help us analyze the behavior pattern of various application components and services and how it scales over time for various production tenants and their configurations.
+This initiative is to build an BizX data observability platform that will focus on error detection and identification for the identified areas of performance patterns .

+This will help us analyze the behavior pattern of various  BizX modules and application components / services and how it scales over time for various production tenants and their configurations.

 ### Known Problem Areas